Automation Workflow Rule In SalesForce

 Workflow automates the following types of actions based on your organization's processes:

-For example, workflow can:
+For example, the workflow can:

 Each workflow rule consists of:

-We have 2 companies providing Job Placements in USA.
-One will provide placements for 3+ years experienced, and other for people with below 3 years of experience.
-Now, we need to transfer the candidates’ profile who are with below 3 years of experience to the partner company, and it should be happen automatically when the form is filled, but not manually.
+We have 2 companies providing Job Placements in the USA.
+One will provide placements for 3+ years of experience, and another for people with below 3 years of experience.
+Now, we need to transfer the candidates’ profiles who are with below 3 years of experience to the partner company, and it should happen automatically when the form is filled, but not manually.

-Based on above scenario, the above functionality can be easily performed through OBM in Workflow Rules (Actions) in Salesforce.
+Based on the above scenario, the above functionality can be easily performed through OBM in Workflow Rules (Actions) in Salesforce.

-This is the feature by which we can connect from Salesforce platform to other external platforms like Java, .Net without any code.
+This is the feature by which we can connect from the Salesforce platform to other external platforms like Java, .Net without any code.

 Login to Salesforce → Setup → Build → Create → Workflow & Approvals → Workflow Rules → Edit the existing Workflow Rule → Workflow Actions → Edit → Select “New Outbound Message” → Fill in the details → Endpoint URL(This URL is provided by the dotNet developers) → Check “Send session ID” for sending the session ID to dotNet Platform → transfer the required fields that to be sent to dotNet application → Save → Done.